 "Fire Lord Zuko, I do no such thing!" he exclaimed.

 Zuko was unable to stop the unconvinced snort that escaped him.

 A grin appeared on Wei's wrinkled face.

-"I happened to have met your mother a couple of weeks ago as we passed each other in the hallway.
-Princess Ursa is such a nice and wonderful woman and I wonder how it was that she was said to have been dead."
+"I met your mother a couple of weeks ago as we passed each other in the hallway.
+Princess Ursa is such a nice and wonderful woman.
+I wonder how it was that she was said to have been dead."

 Zuko narrowed his eyes at the curious look on Wei's pasty face.

 "It's a long story that I have no time to recount at the moment," he replied warily.

 "Yes, I'm sure," Wei responded and grinned again.
 "I do wonder why Admiral Jee seems to be hovering over her, though.
 Perhaps there is something going on between them?"